 One more thing: I highly recommend you download at least two VPN services as a backup in case one doesn’t work.
 China sometimes blocks certain IP addresses, which can cause major connection issues no matter which VPN you use.

-- ExpressVPN: One of the most popular VPNs on the market that has one of the best phone apps I’ve seen.
+One of the most popular VPNs on the market that has one of the best for China.
 I use this every day.
 Best of all, they have a 30 day money-back guarantee in case it doesn’t work well for you.
-BONUS: when you use this link for ExpressVPN, they’ll give you 3 months free on any annual plan.

 Again, NordVPN is another VPN that has an easy-to-use mobile app and a 30 day money-back guarantee.
 I use these VPNs equally and have active subscriptions to both whenever I am in China.

 Step 3: Log on to Google in China!

 One you have access to the internet on your phone and a reliable VPN installed and running, you should be able to log onto Google’s homepage and use Google in China, including all services on your computer or phone without any problems!